pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 research publication and collaboration.
 From this perspective, the entire research process could be viewed as a sequence of decisions.

-If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively collaborate deeper into the research process will be impeded.
+I'm not advocating here that we capture a complete record of everything that a researcher is doing.
+But we need make explicit this common thread---this sequence of decisions---that drives the research forward.
+If we keep this part implicit, or leave it to ex post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively collaborate deeper into the research process will be impeded.

 <figure class="bq grab">